dywisor/roverlay/doc/rst/usage.rst

-Each flag is renamed at most once, so the following example renames 'sound' to media, but 'audio' to 'sound':;
+Each flag is renamed at most once, so the following example renames 'sound' to media, but 'audio' to 'sound':

 ..  code-block:: text